 Once you know those details, you have to think about the food you will bring with you.
 Figure out the time when you can do the shopping, who is going to bring what.

 So by the time the weekend comes, you have all the items on the checklist, you wake up on Saturday, and it’s raining.
 You wasted all that time researching and making plans to stay at home at the end.
 It’s a bad deal.

 I have to admit that of all the things listed here, this hurt me the most.
 That’s right.
 You’ve bought the boat, and you feel like you need to be out there all the time.

 One day your friends will come to you and ask you to see a concert with them.
 You will have to reject them.
 After all, you promised your mom to take her out on the water this year, and this weekend is the right time.

 All of a sudden, your Saturdays and Sundays are going to be wholly occupied with getting out with the family.
 Hanging out on the boat versus doing things like going to Home Depot or fixing those broken cabinets is your new reality.

 I think we can all agree that there are way more advantages than disadvantages to owning a boat.
 Pros outnumber the cons by almost a double margin, and that’s not a surprise.

 If you have spent any time on the boat, you know how awesome it is.
 Just imagine if that boat were yours, you would have way more fun.

 So if you have any doubts about buying a boat, don’t.
 Boats are fantastic, and you will create some incredible memories of them.
-Just make sure you buy a boat that you can afford so you can enjoy it and not worry about paying for it.
+Just make sure you buy a boat that you can afford to enjoy and not worry about paying for it.

-I hope you have enjoyed my arguments for pros and cons of owning a boat.
-If I have missed something or you disagree with me please let me know.
+I hope you have enjoyed my arguments on the pros and cons of owning a boat.
+If I have missed something or you disagree with me, please let me know.